Who to contact about travel impacted by Covid-19 >>

 Although there are no specific child care facilities available at the hotel, children are most welcome at La Rose des Vents.
 Food and meal times can easily be adjusted to suit the younger guests and babysitting can be arranged if parents fancy a bit of time out.

 Facilities at the hotel include table tennis, bowling, badminton and there is an inviting outdoor heated pool and a playground for children.
 There is also a variety of board games to borrow including chess, Monopoly, cards, dice, scrabble and a mini pool table.

 There are a range of activities to chose from whilst staying at La Rose des Vents, including a variety of walking tours which can be a day or half day trip to Lake Andraikiba, Lake Tritriva or Lake Andranobe or explore the Relay Volcanoes.
-Other activities which can be organized whilst staying here include Golf (2 x 9 hole courses), tennis, riding and spa treatments.
+Other activities which can be organised whilst staying here include Golf (2 x 9 hole courses), tennis, riding and spa treatments.

 La Rose des Vents is located in a leafy and quiet part of the small town of Antsirabe, in Madagascar's Central Highlands.

 It is a 13-hour international flight (one stop) to Antananarivo Airport.
 From the airport it is then a 3-hour drive to La Rose des Vents.

 Browse our website for luxury travel ideas and holiday inspiration